mayadayasserr/Carbon-footprint-university/README.md

 A new Flutter project.
-### this application provides calculating student's carbon footprint and the footprint for whole university, and some projects helps to reduce the footprint.
+### this application provides calculating student's carbon footprint and the footprint for whole university, and some projects helps to reduce the co2 emessions.

 ## Getting Started